pocomane/brewed-in-the-apocalypse/bita.md

 a new harm to the sheet of eir character with value 1, or to increment a previous harm by 1.
 Obviously the chosen harm must follow by the fiction.

-The harms are words or small sentences that represent physical injuries, mental stress, or any other negative condition that make sense for the setting.
+The harms are one or few words that represent physical injuries, mental stress, or any other negative condition that make sense for the setting.
 They should also cause effects in the fiction.
 Each harm has a number associated to it, from 1 up, that indicate how much will affect the check.
 When it reach